UBC-MDS/feature-selection-python/README.md

 ### Feature description:
 In this package, four functions are included to lead you with feature selection:

-#### Forward
-- Function that use the forward algorithm to select the number of features in a model.
+- `ForwardSelect` - Function that use the Forward Selection algorithm to select the number of features in a model.
 This iterative algorithm starts as an empty model, and add the variable with the highest improve in the accuracy of the model.
 The process then is iteratively repeated selecting the variables with the best improvement in the accuracy.
 This procedure stops when the remaining variables doesn't enhance the accuracy of the model.

-#### RecursiveFeatureElimination
-Iteratively fit and score an estimator for greedy feature elimination.
+- `RecursiveFeatureElimination` - Iteratively fit and score an estimator for greedy feature elimination.

-#### Variance Thresholding
-Select features based on their variances.
+- `variance_threshold_select` - Select features based on their variances.
 A threshold, typically a low one, would be set so that any feature with a variance lower than that would be filtered out.
 Since this algorithm only looks at features without their outputs, it could be used to do feature selection on data related to unsupervised learning.

-#### Simulated Annealing
-Perform simmulated annealing to select features: randomly choose a set of features and determine model performance.
+- `simulated_annealing` - Perform simmulated annealing to select features: randomly choose a set of features and determine model performance.
 Then slightly modify the chosen features randomly and test to see if the modified feature list has improved model performance.
 If there is improvement, the newer model is kept, if not, a test is performed to determine if the worse model is still kept based on a acceptance probability that decreases as iterations continue and how worse the newer model performs.
 The process is repeated for a set number of iterations.

 ### Installation: